Many of the concepts defined in this section are derived from the specifications discussed in Liberty Alliance Project Specifications.

 See Concept of Identity.

 Identity federation occurs when a user chooses to unite distinct service provider accounts with one or more identity provider accounts.
 A user retains the individual account information with each provider while simultaneously establishing a link that allows the exchange of authentication information between them.
 For more information, see Concept of Federation.

 An identity provider is a service provider that specializes in providing authentication services.
 As the administrating service for authentication, an identity provider also maintains and manages identity information.
 Authentication by an identity provider is honored by all service providers with whom the identity provider is affiliated.
 This term is used when defining an entity of this sort specific to the Liberty Identity Federation Framework as discussed in Liberty Identity Federation Framework.

-An identity service (also referred to as a data service) is a web service that acts on a resource to retrieve, update, or perform some action on data attributes related to a principal (an identity).
+An identity service (also referred to as a data service or an attribute provider) is a web service that acts on a resource to retrieve, update, or perform some action on data attributes related to a principal (an identity).
 For example, an identity service might be a corporate phone book or calendar service.
-For more information, see Chapter 6, Data Services.
+For more information, see Chapter 7, Data Services.